 Alessandro Burato is a member of the Italian Team for Security, Terroristic Issues & Managing Emergencies (ITSTIME) Research Centre at Università Cattolica since 2013.
 He obtained a bachelor degree in Philosophy (2012), a Msc in Risk Analysis at the King’s College London (2013), and a second master in Political Science (2016).
 He specialized in Social Media Intelligence attending a dedicated course at King’s College London (2014) focusing on the collection and analysis of Jihad communication and its role and effects on the radicalization processes.
 In 2014 he was one of the organizers of a NATO SPS Programme Advanced Research Workshop focused on how to prevent the radicalization process among youths.
 He is member of a dedicated group of study in EENeT (European Experts Network on Terrorism) on Social Media Intelligence and he is author of several publications on the issue.

-Laris Gaiser graduated, after a period of study at Anglia Polytechnic University of Cambridge, in Law at the University of Verona in 2002 with a final dissertation on “The consequences of the devolution of power in United Kingdom and the new role of the State in public economy”.
+Laris Gaiser is assitant professor of security studies.
+He graduated, after a period of study at Anglia Polytechnic University of Cambridge, in Law at the University of Verona in 2002 with a final dissertation on “The consequences of the devolution of power in United Kingdom and the new role of the State in public economy”.
 He earned his Master’s degree in International Affairs and Diplomacy from the Institute for International Political Studies (ISPI) of Milano and after a specialization in crisis management and humanitarian action at UN Staff College he obtained a Ph.D. in Geopolitical Economy at University Guglielmo Marconi of Rome.
-His area of specialization are Economy Intelligence Strategic Studies, and Geoeconomy.
+His area of specialization are Economy Intelligence, Strategic Studies, and Geoeconomy.
 From 2012 until 2014 he was Vice President acting as President of Euro Mediterranean University – EMUNI, serving at the same time as a member of the Strategic Council at Slovenian Ministry of Foreign Affairs.
 Laris is involved in political and business advising, writes as a columnist for several european newspapers and is a visiting lecturer at Diplomatic Academy of Vienna (Austria).
 He is member of the Paneuropean Union presidency in Strasbourg.

 Barbara Lucini is phd in Sociology and Methodology of Social Research, Catholic University of Sacred Heart, Milan.
 Her research interests and activities are oriented to disaster resilience (especially from a sociological perspective), crisis and disaster management (national, international and European levels), disaster relief, disaster risk reduction, civil protection systems with particular attention on voluntary associations, civil defence systems, emergency volunteers’ management, risk perception and crisis communication.